 Gluten-free oats, peanut butter, dairy-free chocolate, eggs, and regular cane sugar are all allowed on the low FODMAP diet, so I decided I’d make these gluten-free low FODMAP oatmeal peanut butter chocolate chip cookies!
-If you aren’t needing low FODMAP recipe, stick around still, because these are an amazing gluten-free oatmeal peanut butter chocolate chip cookie too!
-Today’s low FODMAP cookie recipe is sponsored by Enjoy Life Foods as I used their delicious mini chocolate chips in this recipe!
+If you aren’t needing low FODMAP cookie recipe, stick around still, because these are an amazing gluten-free oatmeal peanut butter chocolate chip cookie too!

 I did the Low FODMAP diet for about 3 weeks, then reintroduced foods to see which, if any, were bothersome to my body.
 Please only do this diet under the supervision of a gastroenterologist.
 I am not recommending anyone do this diet.
 I’m just providing this recipe for a treat for those of you that have been instructed by a doctor to adhere to this diet for a short time.